quarksuite/legacy/USAGE.md

 #### tokens.js

 And here they are used to build out the full QuarkSuite token dictionary.

+You'll notice that formulae are mostly called without modification, except in cases where the output needs to change.
+Like for grabbing initial values or triggering special behavior.

 ```js
 const { rgb, triad } = require("@quarksuite/core");